darlacameron/intro-to-d3-nicar-2020/README.md

 - We hope you leave here today:
 	- Knowing basic D3 terminology and concepts
 	- With a foundation for getting yourself un-stuck when you inevitably run into something that doesn't work as expected.
-- We will have you work through each of the exercises in this repository in pairs.
-Introduce yourself to your neighbor!
-- Here's how **pair programming** works:
-	- One person types the code and the other has documentation open, telling the typist what to do next.
-	- Why pair program?
-Most errors are typos, and this saves you from swapping between documentation and the code.
 - We have 3 hours and 30 minutes together, and we'll take a bathroom break in the middle of the session.
 Feel free to get up and stretch whenever you need to.

 #### What is [D3][3]?